 In 1968, Richard Nixon ran again for the presidency and defeated the Democratic candidate, Vice President Hubert Humphrey.

-On January 20, 1969, Richard Nixon was inaugurated as president, sworn in by Chief Justice Earl Warren.
-In his inaugural address, Nixon remarked that "the greatest honor history can bestow is the title of peacemaker".
+On January 20, 1969, Richard Nixon was inaugurated as President of the United States, sworn in by Chief Justice Earl Warren.
+He spoke about unity and peace in his inaugural address.

 In March 1969, Nixon approved the secret B-52 carpet bombing campaign of North Vietnamese and Khmer Rouge positions in Cambodia, code-named Operation Menu, without the consent of Cambodian leader Norodom Sihanouk.

-In May 1969, Nixon publicly proposed to withdraw all American troops from South Vietnam, provided North Vietnam did so, and suggested South Vietnam hold internationally supervised elections with Viet Cong participation.
+In May 1969, after initial peace talks in Paris did not result in an agreement, Nixon publicly proposed to withdraw all American troops from South Vietnam, provided North Vietnam did so, and suggested South Vietnam hold internationally supervised elections with Viet Cong participation.

-In July 1969, Richard Nixon visited South Vietnam and met with U.S. military commanders and President Nguyễn Văn Thiệu.
-He implemented the "Vietnamization" strategy of replacing American troops with Vietnamese troops.
+In July 1969, Richard Nixon visited South Vietnam, where he met with military commanders and President Nguyễn Văn Thiệu.
+Amid protests at home, he implemented "Vietnamization," replacing American troops with Vietnamese troops.

-On July 20, 1969, the United States successfully landed astronauts on the Moon with Apollo 11.
-Nixon spoke with Neil Armstrong and Buzz Aldrin, calling it "the most historic phone call ever made from the White House".
+On July 20, 1969, the United States won the race to land astronauts on the Moon with the flight of Apollo 11.
+Nixon spoke with Neil Armstrong and Buzz Aldrin during their moonwalk, calling it "the most historic phone call ever made from the White House".

-In 1969, Nixon canceled the Air Force Manned Orbital Laboratory program.
+In 1969, Nixon canceled the Air Force Manned Orbital Laboratory program because uncrewed spy satellites were a more cost-effective way to achieve the same reconnaissance objective.

-In 1969, Richard Nixon began his term as the 37th president of the United States.
+In 1969, Richard Nixon became the 37th President of the United States.

-In 1969, upon taking office, Nixon intensified covert operations against Cuba and its president, Fidel Castro, maintaining close ties with the Cuban-American exile community.
+In 1969, upon taking office, Nixon stepped up covert operations against Cuba and its president, Fidel Castro.

-In March 1970, North Vietnamese troops launched an offensive and overran much of Cambodia, at the explicit request of the Khmer Rouge.
+In March 1970, at the explicit request of the Khmer Rouge, North Vietnamese troops launched an offensive and overran much of Cambodia.

-In April 1970, the first Earth Day occurred, signaling a wave of voter interest in environmental issues.
+In April 1970, the first Earth Day presaged a wave of voter interest on the subject of environmental policy.

-On April 30, 1970, Nixon announced the ground invasion of Cambodia against North Vietnamese bases in the east of the country, leading to further protests and the Kent State University killings.
+On April 30, 1970, Richard Nixon announced the ground invasion of Cambodia against North Vietnamese bases, leading to further protests, including the Kent State University shooting.

-On May 9, 1970, Richard Nixon had an impromptu, early morning meeting with protesters at the Lincoln Memorial.
+On May 9, 1970, Nixon held an impromptu, early morning meeting with protesters at the Lincoln Memorial in response to the growing protests against the war.

-In August 1970, the Soviets, concerned that Nixon might attack Cuba, requested that he reaffirm the understanding between Kennedy and Khrushchev regarding the Cuban Missile Crisis.
+In August 1970, the Soviets asked Nixon to reaffirm the understanding between Kennedy and Khrushchev regarding Cuba, which he did.

-By September 1970, due to Nixon's administration efforts, less than ten percent of black children were attending segregated schools.
+By September 1970, as a result of the Nixon administration's efforts to integrate public schools in the South, less than ten percent of black children were attending segregated schools.

-In September 1970, the election of Salvador Allende as President of Chile spurred a campaign of covert opposition by Nixon and Kissinger, trying to prevent Allende from taking office.
+In September 1970, the election of Salvador Allende as President of Chile spurred a vigorous campaign of covert opposition by Nixon and Kissinger.

-In October 1970, a minor confrontation ensued when the Soviets began expanding their base at Cienfuegos in Cuba.
-Eventually, they stipulated that they would not use Cienfuegos for submarines bearing ballistic missiles.
+In October 1970, the Soviets began expanding their base at the Cuban port of Cienfuegos, leading to a minor confrontation.
+The Soviets then stipulated they would not use Cienfuegos for submarines bearing ballistic missiles.

 In 1970, Congress granted the president the power to impose wage and price freezes, though they did not expect Nixon to use this authority.